pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 This chapter details the strategies for implementing the tax planning frameworks outlined in Volume II.
 It transforms theoretical tax strategies into operational systems that maximize wealth retention through legal optimization.

-Tax strategy is not about evasionâ€”it's about optimization.
+Tax strategy is not about evasion—it's about optimization.
 Every dollar saved in taxes is a dollar that can be reinvested in growth, distributed to owners, or preserved for future generations.
 When executed properly, tax strategy becomes a competitive advantage, allowing you to retain more wealth while operating legally and ethically.

 The systems in this chapter integrate with the accounting systems from Chapter 28, the financial planning systems from Chapter 29, and the legal structures from Volume II.
 Together, they create a comprehensive tax optimization system that supports scaling from startup to $10M+ and beyond.